worldbank/dime-github-trainings/GitHub-resources/DIME-GitHub-Guides/clone-location.md

 Another example of a type of folder where the clone should not be stored is a folder that is managed remotely by someone else, such as an IT department.
-It is common that you have a folder like this if your computer belongs to a large organization you are working for.
+It is common that you have one or several folders like this if your computer belongs to a large organization you are working for.
 Your access to this folder can change with little notice and you might therefore lose access to your clone.
-A almost universal convention across IT department in all organization is that your user folder in the `C:\Users\` (Windows) or `/Users/` (Mac) is a folder you should always have access to.
+A almost universal convention across IT department in all organizations is that your user folder in the `C:\Users\` (Windows) or `/Users/` (Mac) is a folder you should always have access to.
 That is another reasons why `C:\Users\username\github` or `/Users/johnsmith/github` are excellent locations for all your clone.

+## How do I move a clone on my computer?